Taylor Walls Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have a 3.82 team ERA that ranks seventh across all league pitching staffs.
+- The Mariners' 3.96 team ERA ranks 12th among all MLB pitching staffs.

-- Mariners pitchers combine to give up 79 home runs (one per game), the fourth-fewest in baseball.
+- Mariners pitchers combine to give up the fifth-fewest home runs in baseball (82 total, one per game).

-- Miller gets the start for the Mariners, his 11th of the season.
-He is 5-3 with a 3.88 ERA and 49 strikeouts through 55 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Baltimore Orioles, when he threw 4 1/3 innings, allowing three earned runs while giving up six hits.
+- The righty's last time out was on Sunday against the Baltimore Orioles, when he went 6 1/3 innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.